 2. The Message

 What is your message?
 Once you connect with those that follow you they will become more receptive to your words.
-Your message should be consistent throughout your behaviour and all the work you direct your team to do and robust enough to deal with potential turbulence.
+Your message should be consistent throughout your behaviour, all the work you direct your team to do and robust enough to deal with potential turbulence.

 3. Modelling Excellence